✨ WAVE named a SLJ Best Book of 2022 ✨

 * I will never turn down a hot cup of tea or chocolate covered strawberries.

-I write poetry and create stories to compel and foster the health and human connections needed to create a better world.
+I write poetry and create stories and art to compel and foster the health and human connections needed to create a better world.

 I write books for young people of all ages.
 I’ve found that the best children’s literature is vital for everyone, that it can be profound and transformative.